 MANDATORY AND PERMISSIVE DISMISSALS

 If the Complainant decides to file a Formal Complaint, the University will analyze whether it is to be dismissed.
-This analysis occurs prior to the investigation and also at any point in the investigation or grievance process when the grounds for dismissal appear.
-In all cases, if the Formal Complaint is dismissed, the Title IX Coordinator will promptly and simultaneously provide the parties written notice of the dismissal, the reasons for the dismissal, and an opportunity to appeal.
+This analysis occurs prior to the investigation and at any point in the investigation or grievance process when the grounds for dismissal appear.
+In all cases, if the Formal Complaint is dismissed, the Title IX Coordinator will promptly and simultaneously provide the Complainant and Respondent written notice of the dismissal, the reasons for the dismissal, and an opportunity to appeal.

 Title IX Sexual Harassment